 Abstract The Sarah Cooper Tatum Hilles family papers house the correspondence of a Quaker family who lived in Philadelphia, Pennsylvania; Woodbury, New Jersey; Wilmington, Delaware; and other surrounding areas from approximately 1840 to 1882.
 A majority of the letters were written to or by Sarah Cooper Tatum Hilles; her husband, John Smith Hilles; and other Tatum or Hilles family members.
 There is a small sampling of assorted family papers, dating from 1825 to 1901.
 Included, among other items, are...

-Scope and Content note This collection is comprised of the single volume estate book of John Hough.
-The volume provides an inventory of Hough’s “goods and chattels” and the individuals who inherited portions of the estate.
-The items included in the inventory range were home goods, like furniture and cookware, farm equipment, like plows, and livestock.
+Overview The estate book of John Hough provides an inventory of Hough’s “goods and chattels” and the individuals who inherited portions of the estate.
+The items included in the inventory range were home goods, like furniture and cookware; farm equipment, like plows; and livestock.

 Overview The Knight family was a Quaker family from Montgomery County, Pennsylvania.
 The collection contains chiefly legal and business papers of Jacob P. Tyson, his wife, Mary B. Michener Tyson, and others.
 Also contains family correspondence, wills, deeds, estate papers, biographical and genealogical materials, marriage certificates, memorabilia, printed material, and pictures.
 Includes material relating to the Michener and Warner families.